Yuanyuan-Shi/website/_pages/about.md

   - /about.html
 ---

+My personal website has officially moved to https://yyshi.eng.ucsd.edu/.
+This webpage will not be updated any more.

 I am an Assistant Professor in the [Electrical and Computer Engineering Department](https://www.ece.ucsd.edu/) at UCSD.
 I am affiliated with the [Center for Machine-Integrated Computing and Security](http://mics.ucsd.edu/).
 My research interests are in the area of energy systems and cyberphysical systems, spanning from machine learning, optimization to control.